Opening files with Kwave works like in most other applications, you can

 .wav.
 This format is very common to other "operating systems" and also is commonly used within the KDE environment.

 The second format that Kwave supports is "ASCII".
-You can export to ASCII, but currently not import from it (this is currently not implemented).
+You can export to and also import from ASCII.
 Please be aware that storing in this format might produce very large files!
 The file format will be described below.

 *.ogg) import and export.
 See http://www.xiph.org for details.